SubModel/docs/references/FAQ.md

 > **IMPORTANT**
 When depositing funds into your Submodel account, please be aware that you cannot withdraw your balance once it has been added.
 Only deposit the amount you intend to use for Submodel services.

 We recommend carefully considering the amount you wish to deposit based on your expected usage of our services.
-If you have any questions about billing or need assistance in planning your Submodel expenses, please don't hesitate to contact our support team at business@submodel.ai.
+If you have any questions about billing or need assistance in planning your Submodel expenses, please don't hesitate to contact our support team at admin@submodel.ai.

 ## Security